The Perfect Drug

 "The Perfect Drug" is a song by Nine Inch Nails written for the David Lynch film Lost Highway.
 It was released in 1997 on the Lost Highway soundtrack as well as a single from the score.
 Remixes of the song were released as an EP, "The Perfect Drug" Versions.

 Though "The Perfect Drug" Versions acts as a single for the titular song, the original version does not appear on the EP.
-The track has also been included on international singles "We're in This Together, Part 3" and "Into the Void" without the ending truncated; the only audio release of it in North America being on the Lost Highway soundtrack.
-A music video for it was directed by Mark Romanek, included with Closure, a VHS compilation and The Work of Director Mark Romanek.
+The track has also been included on international singles "We're in This Together, Part 3" and "Into the Void" without the ending truncated, the only audio release of it in North America being on the Lost Highway soundtrack.
+A music video for the song, directed by Mark Romanek, was included with the VHS compilation Closure and in The Work of Director Mark Romanek.

 In September 2018 the band performed the song live for the first time at Red Rocks Amphitheatre.

-Song
+Overview

-"The Perfect Drug" was described by Entertainment Weekly as a "drum-and-bass-infused industrial pop song".
+"The Perfect Drug" was described by Entertainment Weekly as a "drum and bass-infused industrial pop song".
 The Guardian also noted the drum and bass influence in the song.
-Despite being a single, "The Perfect Drug" did not appear live until September 18, 2018 at Red Rocks Amphitheatre in Colorado.
-On the official NIN website, a fan asked whether the track had not been performed live is because "the drum solo would make Jerome's arms fall off."
-Then-drummer Jerome Dillon replied that they "never rule out the possibility of playing any of the songs live."
+In May 2004, a fan posted on the band's website to ask whether the track had not been performed live because "the drum solo would make Jerome's arms fall off".
+Then-drummer Jerome Dillon replied that they "never rule out the possibility of playing any of the songs live".

-On April 6, 2005, while presenting the late-night BBC Radio 1 Rock Show in the UK, Trent Reznor responded to the question, "Which piece of your own work are you least satisfied with and why?" by saying:
+While guest hosting an episode of the British late-night Rock Show on BBC Radio 1 in April 2005, Nine Inch Nails frontman Trent Reznor answered questions sent in by fans.
+When asked to name which of his works he was least satisfied with and why, he responded, "The only thing I think I really don't like that much is 'The Perfect Drug' song.
+It was one of those things where you have a week to do a track for a movie.
+The mindset that you kind of adapt in that situation—or I did—was, 'Let's go in and experiment and see what happens, and it's not, y'know... whatever comes out of it, it's not the end of the world.'
+And I think what came out of it, married with a bloated, over-budget video, feels like the least [likely] thing that I would play to somebody if they said, 'Play me, y'know, the top hundred songs you've written.'
+That probably wouldn't be in the top hundred.
+I'm not cringing about it, but it's not my favorite piece."

+Despite being a single, "The Perfect Drug" was not performed live by Nine Inch Nails until September 2018, over 21 years after its release.